Profiscience/ko-component-router/docs/middleware.md

 In the viewmodel for the `user` component, `ctx.user` will contain the user.
 Since we're returning a promise, the next middleware (in this case the component setter) will not be executed until after the call has completed.
+If you wished to continue middleware execution immediately, but still ensure any asynchronous operations have completed before render, you could use `ctx.queue`.

 Let's see how we can take some finer control.
 As has been the theme, you've got options...